QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

   day using the authors' method.

 #### So, we made some adjustments and make this method at least usable on our dataset:
-* 1. The author used SentiWordNet and a standard Thesaurus to find the synonym of the POMS questionnaire and extend their word lists.
+* 1. The author used SentiWordNet and a standard Thesaurus to find the synonyms of the POMS questionnaire and extend their word lists by adding the synonyms.
 We chose to use nltk.wordnet and the word vectors model downloaded from fasttext.cc (wiki-news-300d-1M.vec.zip) to extend our word list.
-So the word list will be bigger and we can have more matches when calculating the score for a POMS word.
+Hence, the word list can be bigger so that we can have more matches when calculating the score for a POMS word.
 * 2. we combined the news from all companies on a given day to find the moods instead of from individual companies.
 In this way, we will have more texts to extract moods from.